b2kay/of_altguide/README.md

 • With the MULES corrector off, the computing time might be lower.
 • It is strongly recommended to always enable the MULES corrector (switch on).

+Module 3 - Meshing

+Mesh quality metrics
+- Orthogonality
+- Skewness
+- Aspect Ratio

+-

+SHM

+- no more than 4 layers, refine backgrond mesh to improve

+-  surfaceFeature convert: convert from vtk to eMesh

+-  meshQualityDict
+- maxNonOrtho 75;
+- maxBoundarySkewness 20;
+- maxinternalSkewness 4;
+-